project-mirrors/forgejo-helm/README.md

 | `imagePullSecrets`   | Secret to use for pulling the image                                                                                                                              | `[]`               |

 ### Security

+Security context is only usable with rootless image due to image design.

 | Name                         | Description                                                     | Value  |
 | ---------------------------- | --------------------------------------------------------------- | ------ |